 Robert F. Barton.
 Mr. Barton has served as our Executive Vice President and Chief Financial Officer since the completion of our initial public offering in January 2011.
-Mr. Barton has managerial and supervisory responsibility for our accounting, taxation, risk management, capital markets, financial reporting and investor relations departments.
+Mr. Barton has managerial and supervisory responsibility for our accounting. taxation, risk management, capital markets, financial reporting and investor relations departments.
 Mr. Barton brings to his role more than 30 years of experience in commercial real estate, accounting, tax, mergers and acquisitions and structured finance.
 From 1998 until our initial public offering, Mr. Barton served as executive vice president and chief financial officer of American Assets, Inc. Additionally, from 2002 until our initial public offering, Mr. Barton served as chief financial officer and chief compliance officer of American Assets Investment Management, LLC, an investment advisor affiliated with American Assets, Inc. that is registered with the SEC.
-From 1996 until 1998, Mr. Barton served as senior vice president and chief financial officer of RCI Asset Management Group, a privately held real estate developer, whose capital partners included Melvin Simon & Associates, the predecessor entity to Simon Property Group.
-Prior to joining RCI, Mr. Barton was a senior audit manager at Kenneth Leventhal & Company, where he served publicly traded companies, including commercial and residential real estate, banking and health care industries.
+From 1996 until 1998, Mr. Barton served as executive director of real estate and finance for Flour Daniel, a Fortune 500 engineering and construction company.
+From 1986 until 1996, Mr. Barton served as senior vice president and chief financial officer of RCI Asset Management Group, a privately held real estate developer, whose capital partners included Melvin Simon & Associates, the predecessor entity to Simon Property Group.
+Prior to joining RCI, Mr. Barton was a senior audit manager at Kenneth Leventhal & Company, where he served private and publicly traded companies, including commercial and residential real estate developers.
+Mr. Barton began his professional career in 1980 as an auditor with Arthur Young & Co. where his primary focus was in the real estate, banking and health care industries.
 Mr. Barton is a member of the International Council of Shopping Centers and Urban Land Institute.
 Mr. Barton is also a member of the Audit and Corporate Responsibility Committee for Rady Children's Hospital and Health Center.
 Mr. Barton received his Bachelor of Science degree in business administration with a major in accounting from California State University, Pomona and an Executive Certification in Mergers & Acquisitions from Northwestern University.
-Mr. Barton is a Certified Public Accountant in California.
+Mr. Barton is licensed as a Certified Public Accountant in California.

 Adam Wyll.
 Mr. Wyll has served as our Executive Vice President and Chief Operating Officer since November 2019.
 Mr. Wyll previously served as our Senior Vice President, General Counsel and Secretary from the completion of our initial public offering in January 2011 until November 2019.
 Mr. Wyll has managerial and supervisory responsibility for our legal, corporate transactions (encompassing acquisitions, dispositions and financings), information technology and human resources departments and certain other corporate operations, and continues to serve as our General Counsel and Secretary.
 From 2004 until our initial public offering, Mr. Wyll served in two officer positions at American Assets, Inc., initially as vice president of private equity and as vice president of legal and business affairs.
 His responsibilities included structuring and managing complex corporate transactions, including real estate acquisitions, dispositions and financings, as well as private equity investments.
-Additionally, from 2007 until our initial public offering, Mr. Wyll served as vice president, director of client services of American Assets Investment Management, LLC, an investment advisor affiliated with American Assets, Inc., that is registered with the SEC.
+Additionally, from 2007 until our initial public offering, Mr. Wyll served as vice president, director of client services of American Assets Investment Management, LLC, an investment advisor affiliated with American Assets, Inc. that is registered with the SEC.
 Prior to joining American Assets, Inc., Mr. Wyll was an attorney with a national law firm based in Dallas, Texas, where he specialized in representing institutional lenders and commercial real estate groups in financial transactions, restructurings and other corporate matters.
 Mr. Wyll is a graduate of the University of Texas, School of Law (Austin).
 Mr. Wyll obtained his finance degree from the University of Texas, School of Business (Austin).